Spoiler alert: Race was discovered years ago.

 As New York Times science correspondent, Amy Harmon, has shown, a new wave of racism is spreading--this time from the educated, the scientifically literate.
 The white nationalists of our time are using genetic science to bolster their claims of racial purity.

 First of all, let's applaud the milk chugging crowd on their decision to read some science.
-But hey, newly edumucated: have you really thought this through?
+But have they really thought this through?
 If we all originally came from Africa, wouldn't that mean we all started with dark skin?
 Wouldn’t racial purity mean dark people are the pure ones?
-You see, one of the things you do with a new shiny education is not just quote new studies, you're now expected to think!

 It’s nothing new that racists use science.
 Earlier in the 20th century, before the arrival of genetics, it was arguments about brain size or the fitness to work outdoors--you name it.
 (For some reason penis size is rarely mentioned.)